covcom/300CEM/README.md

 # Introduction

-This is the Android part of module 387COM 'Mobile Applications Development' at Coventry University.
-The module leader for this module is Mark Tyers.
-The person responsible for the teaching of the Android part is Jianhua Yang.
+This repository is for module 300CEM 'Android Application Development' at Coventry University.
+The module leader of this module is Jianhua Yang.

 There are altogether 22 labs to be delivered in 11 weeks.
 That is 2 labs per week.
 This document contains the module plan for academic year 15-16, and assessment plan (subject to changes).
 In the Android part of the module, we closely follow the overall structure/pace of the iOS part whenever possible.
-For iOS part of the module see [here](https://github.com/covcom/387COM).
+For iOS part of the module see [here](https://github.com/covcom/300CEM).

 # Teaching plan